-If your child’s level of absence is of serious concern you will receive another letter advising you about improving attendance.
-After this, any further unauthorised absence may result in the School and the Local Authority taking legal action.
+If your child’s level of absence is of serious concern, the school will offer advice and support to improve attendance.
+After this, any unauthorised absence may result in the School and the Local Authority taking legal action.

 Again, we would like to thank those parents who make sure their child is attending school regularly and are therefore benefiting fully from their educational opportunity.

 Lead Attendance Officer

 and Independent Education Service